JetBrains/kotless/README.md

 applications, it has many more features covering different areas of application.

 Including, but not limited to:
-* Lambdas auto-warming &mdash; Kotless creates schedulers to execute warming sequences to never leave your lambdas cold.
+* **Lambdas auto-warming** &mdash; Kotless creates schedulers to execute warming sequences to never leave your lambdas cold.
+As a result applications under moderate load are almost not vulnerable to cold-start problem
-  It is possible to add various actions to the warming sequence via `@Warming` annotation;
-* Granular permissions &mdash; you can declare which permissions to which AWS resources are required for the code that calls the function via annotations on Kotlin functions.
+* **Granular permissions** &mdash; you can declare which permissions to which AWS resources are required for the code that calls the function via annotations on Kotlin functions, classes or objects.
 Permissions will be granted automatically.
-* Static resources &mdash; Kotless will deploy files annotated with `@StaticResource` to S3 and create specified HTTP routes for them.
+* **Static resources** &mdash; Kotless will deploy static resources to S3 and set up CDN for them.
+It may greatly improve response time of your application and is supported for all DSLs
-* Scheduled events &mdash; Kotless sets up timers to execute `@Scheduled` jobs on schedule;
+* **Scheduled events** &mdash; Kotless  sets up timers to execute `@Scheduled` jobs on schedule;
-* Terraform extensions &mdash; Kotless-generated code can be extended by custom Terraform code;
+* **Terraform extensions** &mdash; Kotless-generated code can be extended by custom Terraform code;
-* Serialization and deserialization &mdash; Kotless will automatically deserialize parameters from an HTTP request into function parameters and will serialize the result of the function as well.
-You can extend the number of supported types of parameters by creating top-level `object` implementing `ConversionService`.
-It will be automatically added to the list of supported conversions.

 Kotless is in active development, so we are currently working on extending this list with such features as:
-* Support of other clouds &mdash; Kotless is based on a cloud-agnostic schema, so we are working on supporting other clouds.
+* Support of other clouds &mdash; Kotless is based on a cloud-agnostic schema, so we are working on support of other clouds.
 * Support of multiplatform applications &mdash; Kotless will not use any platform-specific libraries to give you a choice of a Lambda runtime (JVM/JS/Native).
 * Versioned deployment &mdash; Kotless will be able to deploy several versions of the application and maintain one of them as active.